gggeek/polyfill-gettext/README.md

-If you want to disable pre-loading of entire message catalog in memory (if, for example, you have a multi-thousand message catalog which you'll use only occasionally), use "false" for second parameter to gettext_reader constructor:
+If you want to disable pre-loading of entire message catalog in memory (if, for example, you have a multi-thousand message catalog which you'll use only occasionally), use `false` for second parameter to gettext_reader constructor:

     $wohoo = new gettext_reader($streamer, false);